 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): In-home safety assessment \$0 for these services.
-Not covered An in-home safety assessment will be performed by a health care provider if you do not qualify for one under original Medicare's home health benefit.
-The assessment will focus on both medical & behavioral hazards, such as your risk for falls or injuries and how to prevent them and identify and/or modify home hazards throughout your home.
-Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
+What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
 The day before you are discharged is your last inpatient day.
-For each Medicare- covered hospital admission/stay you pay: \$225 per day, days 1-6. \$0 for additional hospital days.
-For each Medicare- covered hospital admission/stay, you pay 30% per stay.
-Deductible does apply.
 There is no limit to the number of days covered by the plan.
 Your inpatient hospital cost sharing will apply each time you are admitted.
 This includes when transferring from one facility to another or within the same facility between levels of care.
-Covered services include but are not limited to: Semi-private room (or a private room if medically necessary) Meals including special diets Physician services Regular nursing services Costs of special care units (such as intensive care or coronary care units)
+Covered services include but are not limited to: Semi-private room (or a private room if medically necessary) Meals including special diets Physician services Costs of special care units (such as intensive care or coronary care units) For each Medicare- covered hospital admission/stay, you pay \$0 per stay.
+Deductible does not apply.
+For each Medicare- covered hospital admission/stay, you pay 30% per stay.
+Deductible does apply.